siddmegadeth/ng7/README.md

 This is a wrapper around Framework7.
 This wrapper helps initialize Framework7 to be written as an AngularJS Application.
-All AngularjS Feature are supported along with Framework7
+All AngularjS Feature are supported along with Framework7 Download WinDevice [WinDevice](https://github.com/siddmegadeth/winDevice) for logging and Bootstrapping Application based on Android/iPhone or Browser.

 ### Prerequisites
 This wrapper requires basic knowledge of AngularJS and Framework7 to bootstrap.